 The quorum for a meeting is three members of the Committee.
-The Head will chair meetings and agendas, minutes and supporting papers including the Dashboard, will be provided by the Bursar.
+The Head will chair meetings and agendas, minutes and supporting papers including the Dashboard, will be provided by the Director of Finance and Resources.

 Whilst unanimous decisions will be the objective, decisions will be made by consensus (i.e. members are satisfied with the decision even though it may not be their first choice).
 If that is not possible, the Chair makes the final decision.